under0tech/autopilot_loonarr/README_DEV.md

 Sensor data flows between the Flight Controller (FC) and the Autopilot in both directions:

 - **Telemetry data** (e.g., battery level, speed) is sent from the FC to the Autopilot.
-- **Odometry data** (from the Lidar sensor) is sent from the Autopilot to the FC for non-GNSS navigation.
+- **Odometry data** (from the LiDAR sensor) is sent from the Autopilot to the FC for non-GNSS navigation.

 These data streams allow both the Autopilot and the FC to monitor the current state and respond appropriately during operation.

 Both processes run in parallel threads:
 - [telemetry.py](telemetry.py) regularly requests data for monitoring (`SYS_STATUS`) and retrieves `RC_CHANNELS` values from the radio controller.
-- [odometry.py](odometry.py) transmits `VISION_POSITION_ESTIMATE` messages from the Lidar sensor to the FC at 20Hz freq., enabling non-GNSS navigation if configured.
+- [odometry.py](odometry.py) transmits `VISION_POSITION_ESTIMATE` messages from the LiDAR sensor to the FC at 20Hz freq., enabling non-GNSS navigation if configured.

 ## Follower
 The [follower.py](follower.py) process manages the addition of commands to the queue for target following under specific conditions.